resgateio/resgate/docs/gateway-flow.md

 # Introduction

-This document gives an overview of how data flows through the resgate, the RES gateway implementation, using a NATS Server for messaging system.
+This document gives an overview of how data flows through the resgate.

 ## Conventions
 This document uses the definition of [resource](res-protocol.md#resources), [model](res-protocol.md#model), [collection](res-protocol.md#collection), [value](res-protocol.md#values), [service](res-protocol.md#services), [client](res-protocol.md#clients), and [gateway](res-protocol.md#gateways) as described in the [RES Protocol Specification](res-protocol.md).